cerc-io/go-ethereum/statediff/README.md

 #### Schema overview

-Our Postgres schemas are built around a single IPFS backing Postgres IPLD blockstore table (`public.blocks`) that conforms with [go-ds-sql](https://github.com/ipfs/go-ds-sql/blob/master/postgres/postgres.go).
+Our Postgres schemas are built around a single IPFS backing Postgres IPLD blockstore table (`ipld.blocks`) that conforms with [go-ds-sql](https://github.com/ipfs/go-ds-sql/blob/master/postgres/postgres.go).
 All IPLD objects are stored in this table, where `key` is the blockstore-prefixed multihash key for the IPLD object and `data` contains the bytes for the IPLD block (in the case of all Ethereum IPLDs, this is the RLP byte encoding of the Ethereum object).